AUTODIAL/AutoEIS/README.md

 - `iters`: Numbers of equivalent circuit generation to be performed
 - `draw_ecm`: Flag to plot equivalent circuits. (requires a [LaTeX compiler](https://www.latex-project.org/get/))

 An example notebook that demonstrates how to use AutoEIS can be found [here](https://github.com/AUTODIAL/AutoEIS/blob/main/examples/demo_brief.ipynb).

 # Work in progress/known issues
-- [ ] Refactor the code as it's still a bit rough and not production-ready.
+- [ ] Refactor the code as it is still in the developmental stage and not yet production-ready.
-- [ ] Speed up the code; Currently, it takes ~ 4 hours to generate 100 equivalent circuits (your mileage may vary depending on your hardware).
+- [ ] Speed up the code; Currently, it takes ~ 4 hours to generate 100 equivalent circuits (your mileage may vary).
 - [ ] Add proper unit/integration tests.
 - [ ] Add proper documentation (API, more examples, etc.).
 - [ ] Add a graphical user interface for a more user-friendly interaction.

 # Acknowledgement
-The authors extend their heartfelt gratitude to the following individuals for their invaluable guidance and support throughout the development of this work:
+The authors extend their heartfelt gratitude to the following individuals for their invaluable guidance and support throughout the development of this work: Prof. Jason Hattrick-Simpers, Dr. Robert Black, Dr. Debashish Sur, Dr. Parisa Karimi, Dr. Brian DeCost, Dr. Kangming Li, and Prof. John R. Scully.

-- Prof. Jason Hattrick-Simpers
-- Dr. Robert Black
-- Dr. Debashish Sur
-- Dr. Parisa Karimi
-- Dr. Brian DeCost
-- Dr. Kangming Li
-- Prof. John R. Scully

-The authors also wish to express their sincere appreciation to the following experts for engaging in technical discussions and providing valuable feedback:
+The authors also wish to express their sincere appreciation to the following experts for engaging in technical discussions and providing valuable feedback: Dr. Shijing Sun, Prof. Keryn Lian, Dr. Alvin Virya, Dr. Austin McDannald, Dr. Fuzhan Rahmanian, and Prof. Helge Stein.

-- Dr. Shijing Sun
-- Prof. Keryn Lian
-- Dr. Alvin Virya
-- Dr. Austin McDannald
-- Dr. Fuzhan Rahmanian
-- Prof. Helge Stein

 Special thanks go to Prof. John R. Scully and Dr. Debashish Sur for graciously allowing us to utilize their corrosion data as an illustrative example to showcase the functionality of AutoEIS.
 Their contributions have been immensely helpful in shaping this research, and their unwavering support is deeply appreciated.